TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 Some events may have \[square brackets\] surrounding them (such as `[end]`), and some may be found in either square bracketed or plain versions.

-Quotation marks are not allowed in global events, as these are used to open and close strings, and there are no escape characters available to escape them.
+As mentioned in the [Section Data](#section-data) section, quotation marks are not allowed in data values, as there are no escape characters available to escape them.
 However, there have been workarounds in the past to get quotation marks in global events to work in certain games for things like lyrics.
-This necessitates the ability to parse quotation marks inside of global events properly, or at least be aware of them and not break when they happen.
+This necessitates the ability to parse quotation marks inside of global events properly, or at least reject the chart when it occurs.

 Local events also use the `E` type code, but local events are only in instrument sections, whereas global events are only in the `Events` section.